code7day/PhalconPHP-MongoDB-MultipleApp/README.md

 All Volt templates are cached in the "/volt" folder.
 To change the path further you can edit the "/config/config.ini" file.

 This skeleton was created for my own needs but anyone else is more than welcome to use it and change it.

+Inside the public/css and public/js folders another folder has to be created and chmod-ed to 777.
+The folder name will be "compiled".
+This is the folder where all the minimized .css and .js will be created.